gravity981/3d_model_generator/README.md

   -p, --poster          Create poster with stitched thumbnails
 ```

-Have a look at [example_token.json](config/example_token.json) to see the possible parameters which can be configured.
-Change it according to your needs.
+To customize the generated model, have a look at [example_token.json](config/example_token.json).
+There you can see possible parameters which can be configured.
+> :information_source: Available parameters are specific to the selected model.

 # Contribute